 - A whole system view: instead of dividing the body into “specialty” parts, we view everything as connected, and look to find and treat the underlying causes for the symptoms.

 - A whole person view: instead of only looking at the physical, we evaluate and treat psycho-spiritual-emotional factors that might be contributing to health issues.
 This includes assessing and understanding stress and how it affects health.

 - A food as medicine view: instead of ignoring the role of food in illness, we put food first and use it as part of our treatment programs.

-James Dillard, MD, Integrative Medicine, answered
+James Dillard, MD, Physical Medicine & Rehabilitation, answered

 Integrative Medicine means different things to different people, depending on who is defining it.
 For many docs using the term, it is just the blending of the best of conventional and alternative medicine based on the research evidence.
 Some people emphasize the doctor-patient relationship, but that should always simply be part of good medical practice.